ywu1011/ywu1011.github.io/README.md

 `Random Forest` emerges as the best-performing model based on the current results, with the highest AUC and balanced metrics for both classes.
 However, `XGBoost` has the potential to surpass Random Forest with optimized hyperparameters, especially for imbalanced datasets. `Ridge Regression`, while underperforming in this context, remains a viable baseline model due to its simplicity and interpretability.
 Future work should focus on addressing class imbalance and exploring advanced boosting techniques to improve minority class performance further.

 ## References
-[^1]: [Ghatasheh, N. (2014).
-Business analytics using random forest trees for credit risk prediction: a comparison study.
-International Journal of Advanced Science and Technology, 72(2014), 19-30.]

-[^2]: [Pandey, T. N., Jagadev, A. K., Mohapatra, S. K., & Dehuri, S. (2017, August).
+[^1]: Pandey, T. N., Jagadev, A. K., Mohapatra, S. K., & Dehuri, S. (2017, August).
 Credit risk analysis using machine learning classifiers.
 In 2017 International Conference on Energy, Communication, Data Analytics and Soft Computing (ICECDS) (pp. 1850-1854).
-IEEE.]
+IEEE.

-[^3]: [Shi, S., Tse, R., Luo, W., D’Addona, S., & Pau, G. (2022).
+[^2]: Shi, S., Tse, R., Luo, W., D’Addona, S., & Pau, G. (2022).
 Machine learning-driven credit risk: a systemic review.
-Neural Computing and Applications, 34(17), 14327-14339.]
+Neural Computing and Applications, 34(17), 14327-14339.
+[^3]: Ghatasheh, N. (2014).
+Business analytics using random forest trees for credit risk prediction: a comparison study.
+International Journal of Advanced Science and Technology, 72(2014), 19-30.